MUCodeAcademy/ReEntryCode-C1/Module 1 - HTML and CSS/Day 1 - Tuesday/Lesson/02-GitHubOverview.md

 # Introduction to Git and GitHub

-We will need Git for this course as it will be used extensively.
+We will need use Git for this course as it is used commonly in the industry.
 It should already be installed on your computers.

 ## What is Version Control?